Metrics

 Click on the Dashboards tab in Grafana’s main menu and select the Browse option.
 That’s where you’ll see the button to start a new dashboard.
 Give it a meaningful name and set the main options.

-For more information you can refer to Grafana’s documentation, you can also check this list of best practices for creating dashboards.
+For more information, refer to Grafana’s documentation or check this list of best practices for creating dashboards.

 5. Add and format your metrics